Skip to main content

 01 · The gap

-Buyers we work with are between curiosity and paralysis — under pressure to "do something with AI", uncertain where the value comes from, worried about risk and accuracy, unclear about governance.
-The honest position is that AI in commerce is a serious operational discipline, not a product feature.
+The buyers we work with sit between curiosity and paralysis: under pressure to "do something with AI", unclear where the value actually is, uneasy about accuracy and brand risk, unsure who governs it.
+The honest position is that AI in commerce is an operational discipline, not a product feature.

 What the market promises